Q: I was visiting an Orthodox Church, and I have always wondered why their cross has three bars with the bottom one slanted. Do you know?

-In the Eastern Rite tradition of our Roman Catholic Church and for the Orthodox Churches, a tradition developed of adding a shorter horizontal beam above the one holding the arms, and at the bottom of the cross, a lower slanted beam.
+In the Eastern Rite tradition of our Catholic Church and for the Orthodox Churches, a tradition developed of adding a shorter horizontal beam above the one holding the arms, and at the bottom of the cross, a lower slanted beam.
 This type of cross is commonly called the “Eastern Cross.”

 The smaller upper beam represents Pontius Pilate’s inscription written in Latin, Greek and Hebrew: Jesus the Nazorean, the King of the Jews (John 19:19).
 In Latin, the inscription reads, “Iesus Nazarenus Rex Iudaeorum,” which is simply reduced to “INRI” on most replicas.